-From the open house to securing a mortgage to closing day, purchasing a home is a complex and daunting process.
+From the open house to securing a mortgage to closing day, purchasing residential properties can be a complex and daunting process.
 Here are 11 myths that home buyers should abandon if they hope to keep a clear head and maintain realistic expectations during the house-hunting process.

 By DEBRA IMMERGUT